Corridors and resorts don’t mix: proposal threatens grizzly bear and wolverine

 (Page 640, Section 4.1 – warning agenda document is large)

 - The RDCK also approved a resolution asking for “Increased Resources for Modernized Land Use Planning” because “public lands in British Columbia are facing complex and cumulative pressures, with competing demands between stakeholders and ever-increasing impacts to wildlife and ecosystems”.
 The RDCK is asking the Province to “add staffing to facilitate the completion of modernized land use planning, inclusive of the UNDRIP protocols… by the end of 2024.”
-This motion will go to the Association of Kootenay Boundary Local Governments (AKBLG) in April, and then to the Union of BC Municipalities convention in September.
-(Resolution approved at January 20, 2022 RDCK board meeting)
+This motion passed at the Association of Kootenay Boundary Local Governments (AKBLG) in April (resolution approved at January 20, 2022 RDCK board meeting) and then at the Union of BC Municipalities convention in September 2022 (p.
+70 of UBCM resolutions).

 - The Village of Silverton hosted a panel presentation on the issues and concerns related to the Zincton resort proposal, including a presentation by renowned trans-border grizzly bear researcher Michael Proctor.